ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ## Handling HTTP requests with actions
 {: #openwhisk_webactions_http}

-A {{site.data.keyword.openwhisk_short}} action that is not a web action requires both authentication and must respond with a JSON object.
-In contrast, web actions can be invoked without authentication, and can be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
-The web action must return a JSON object.
-However, the {{site.data.keyword.openwhisk_short}} system (namely the `controller`), treats a web action differently if its result includes one or more of the following top-level JSON properties:
+A {{site.data.keyword.openwhisk_short}} action that is not a web action requires authentication and must respond with a JSON object.

+Web actions can be invoked without authentication and can be used to implement HTTP handlers that respond with `headers`, `statusCode`, and `body` content of different types.
+Web actions must return a JSON object.
+However, the controller treats a web action differently if its result includes one or more of the following as top-level JSON properties:

-- `headers`: A JSON object where the keys are header-names and the values are string, number, or boolean values for those headers (default is no headers).
-To send multiple values for a single header, the header's value is a JSON array of values.
+- `headers`: A JSON object in which the keys are header names and the values are string, number, or boolean values.
+To send multiple values for a single header, the header's value is a JSON array of the multiple values.
+No headers are set by default.
-- `statusCode`: A valid HTTP status code (default is 200 OK).
+- `statusCode`: A valid HTTP status code.
+If body content is present, the default is `200 OK`.
+If no body content is present, the default is `204 No Content`.
-- `body`: A string that is either plain text or a base64 encoded string (for binary data).
+- `body`: A string that is either plain text, a JSON object or array, or a base64 encoded string for binary data.
+The body is considered empty if it is `null`, the empty string `""`, or undefined.
+The default is an empty body.

-The controller is to pass along the action-specified headers, if any, to the HTTP client that terminates the request/response.
-Similarly, the controller responds with the status code when present.
-Lastly, the body is passed along as the body of the response.
-Unless a `Content-Type` header is declared in the action result’s `headers`, the body is passed along as is if it’s a string (or results in an error otherwise).
-When the `Content-Type` is defined, the controller determines whether the response is binary data or plain text and decode the string by using a base64 decoder as needed.
-If the body fails to decode correctly, an error is returned to the caller.
+The controller passes any action-specified headers, status code, or body to the HTTP client that terminates the request or response.
+If the `Content-Type` header is not declared in the action result's `headers`, the body is interpreted as `application/json` for non-string values and `text/html` otherwise.
+If the `Content-Type` header is defined, the controller determines whether the response is binary data or plain text and decodes the string using a base64 decoder as needed.
+If the body isn't decoded correctly, an error is returned to the client.

-_Note_: A JSON object or array is treated as binary data, and must be base64 encoded.

 ## HTTP Context
 {: #http-context}